-- Years 2020-2021
+- Years 2020-2021-2022

-They have not been inspected yet, and the Bank pays the tax payable by the employees monthly on the legal date.
+They have not been inspected yet, and the Bank pays the tax payable by the employees monthly on the legal date, and tax settlement proposed on legal dates

 Stamp duty tax

 - The examination was carried out until the fiscal year on December 31, 2020, and the tax differences that resulted in the examination were settled and paid. - The examination was not done for the period from January 1, 2021 to December 31, 2022, and the bank submits declarations and pays the stamp tax on the legal dates.